 About 15 PhD candidates defend their thesis at SHE each year.
 Many of the theses are of very high scientific quality.
-To honor our PhD candidates and to celebrate scientific progress in health professions education, SHE offers an annual SHE Dissertation Award for the best PhD thesis defended in a particular year.
+To honor our PhD candidates and to celebrate scientific progress in health professions education, SHE offers the annual Jeroen van Merrienboer PhD Thesis Award for the best PhD thesis defended in a particular year.
 The winner is announced at the SHE social gathering at the annual AMEE conference.